Last Updated on

 - Positive interventions manipulate clients and employees.
 People are made to feel good in order to coerce from certain outcomes.

-- The values of positive psychology are not conducive to an increase in human freedom, but only to conformity.
+- The values of positive psychology are not conducive to an increase in human freedom, but rather are conducive to conformity.

 - Positive psychology is merely warmed-over “power of positive thinking” from the 1940s and 1950s.
 There is nothing new here, and the findings are mostly common sense.

 - Positive psychology is merely a focus on “happyology,” or the oversimplified pursuit of happiness.

 - Positive psychology implies that the rest of psychology is negative.